nandeanie/nandeanie/README.md

-**Java Developer | ML Enthusiast**

 **Software Engineer | AI/ML & RAG Systems**

 I build systems that sit at the intersection of backend engineering and applied ML — from vector search engines to LLM evaluation tooling.

 I care about clean code, systems that actually run fast, and shipping things that work end-to-end.

 _______________________________________________________________________________________________________________________________________________________________________